bytebase/bytebase.com-old/content/blog/30saas-services-behind-startup.md

 ### [Gitpod](https://gitpod.io)

-From our Github project page, we provide a 1-click button allowing users to deploy Bytebase on Gitpod.
+From our GitHub project page, we provide a 1-click button allowing users to deploy Bytebase on Gitpod.

 ![_](/static/blog/30saas-services-behind-startup/bytebase-on-gitpod.webp)